timescale/docs/use-timescale/data-tiering/querying-tiered-data.md

 Once rarely used data is tiered and migrated to low cost object storage it can still be queried with standard SQL by enabling the `timescaledb.enable_tiered_reads` GUC.
+By default, the GUC is set to false so that queries on TimescaleDB do not touch tiered data.

 The `timescaledb.enable_tiered_reads` GUC, or Grand Unified Configuration variable, is a setting that controls if tiered data is queried.
 The configuration variable can be set at different levels,